pundit-project/pundit/README.md

      yum install pundit-central pundit-ui

-Make sure mysql is running.
-You will need the mysql root password.
-By default, the password is blank.

-     service mysqld start

-Run the database initialization script. **It will prompt you for the mysql root password.**  By default, the password is blank.
+Run the pundit-central initialization script. **It will prompt you for the mysql root password.**  By default, the password is blank.
+The script will create database and RabbitMQ users and update the configuration files.
+It will also start mysql and rabbitmq-server if they are not already running, and it will make sure mysql chkconfig is on.

-     /opt/pundit-central/bin/initialize_pundit_database.sh
+     /opt/pundit-central/bin/initialize-pundit-central.sh

 #### Build ####